Fundamentals of Minimalist Living

 As such, it is better if you save your files in their respective folders in the Documents area.
 As for the programs, you can just pin its icon in the task bar so that you don’t have to put a shortcut in your desktop.

 As you’ve noticed, there is no timeline given for each phases.
 What will you do first?
 How long will each phase take?
 Because people don’t have the same priorities and circumstances, there is no cookie-cutter timetable that can be applied to everyone.
 The best thing you can do is to create your own schedule for each phase, considering how much of a minimalist living you want to live.
+This 11 reasons to embrace and love minimalist lifestyle will further encourage you.

 I hope this post was able to help you understand the fundamentals of minimalist living and how to you can apply this principle in every facet of your life – in your home, in your school or office, and even in your relationships.